E33aS42/multilayer_perceptron/README.md

 <br /><br />
 ![metrics](https://github.com/user-attachments/assets/e15522cd-c27c-4db7-baee-b8d4ff5372c8)
+Figure 3: Training and validation losses and accuracy for one run.
 <br /><br />

 Training phase is customizable to explore the effects of model parameters on training.